How do I choose the right light color?

 What is RGB+CCT?

-CCT often goes together with RGB, so you can not only change the colour temperature of your LED lighting but also the light color.
+CCT often goes together with RGB, so you can not only change the color temperature of your LED lighting but also the light color.
 This gives you almost an infinite choice of light colors and ensures you always have the desired atmosphere!

 Light color can suppress the production of melatonin.
 Melatonin is a hormone that plays a role in the body's sleep-wake rhythm.
 In the evening, melatonin is produced, signaling the body that it is time to go to bed.
-Bright or cool light (blue light) delays/stops the release of melatonin.
+Bright or cool light (blue light) delays/stops melatonin production.
 It keeps someone alert and focused.
 That is also why this light color is most used during working hours.
 This also applies to the blue light emitted by phones, tablets, computers, and TV screens.
 It is also a reason why people often have difficulty falling asleep because they stare at one of these screens before sleeping and are exposed to blue light.